civicmapper/bard-hydropower/app/templates/pages/help_methods.md

+This tool uses a basic formula for estimating power generation potential; it is suitable for planning purposes only.
+The underlying elevation data driving the calculations is provided by the US Geological Survey through web service hosted by [ESRI](https://www.esri.com/en-us/home).
+Where available, head calculations rely on high resolution elevation data services hosted by the [NY State GIS Program Office](http://gis.ny.gov/elevation/DEM-web-services.htm).

 [Current Hydro](http://www.currenthydro.com/) provides an overview of microhydropower technology on their website.

-This tool uses a basic formula for estimating power generation potential; it is suitable for planning purposes only.

 #### Variables